chrisjdallmann/feco-inhibition/README.md

 # feco-inhibition
 This repository contains code for recreating figures in:

-Dallmann CJ, Luo Y, Agrawal S, Mamiya A, Chou GM, Cook A, Sustar A, Brunton BW, Tuthill JC (2025): Selective inhibition of leg proprioception in behaving *Drosophila*.
+Dallmann CJ, Luo Y, Agrawal S, Mamiya A, Chou GM, Cook A, Sustar A, Brunton BW, Tuthill JC (2025): Selective presynaptic inhibition of leg proprioception in behaving *Drosophila*.
 Nature.

-Data is available for download from Dryad: https://doi.org/10.5061/dryad.gqnk98t16
+Data is available for download from Dryad: https://doi.org/10.5061/dryad.gqnk98t16.

 ## Usage
 Instructions on how to recreate individual figure panels are given in `code/README.md`.
 Information on the datasets is given on Dryad and in `data/README.md`.